-buy lexapro us The words are not romanticised, so as not to detract from their impact.
+The words are not romanticised, so as not to detract from their impact.
 Rather, the setting employs a quasi-modal melodic and harmonic voice.
 In the first half, the two-part (Soprano and Alto) texture provides a sparse, forlorn, treatment of the words, while giving the altos a more prominent role than they often have.
-After this stark, thought-provoking opening, the addition of a single line for men under the repetition of the melody, and just a hint of chromaticism on “sun”, seems to add far more richness than would otherwise be heard in three-part texture.
+After this stark, thought-provoking opening, the addition one or two parts for tenor or bass under the repetition of the melody, and just a hint of chromaticism on “sun”, adds richness.